drwahl/weeslackdocker/README.md

 To take a backup of your weeslack configuration, run `docker-compose up backup`.
 This will create a directory in your pwd with a tarball of your weeslack configs.

 To restore a backup of your weeslack configuration, run `docker-compose up restore`.
 This will search pwd for a directory called `backup` that has the weeslack tarball in it and expand it into the weeslack docker volume.

+The mouse works (Alt+m) but sometimes gets into an unknown state on startup.
+Try toggling it a couple of times to get it to work.